 - Do you know which system is the best fit for your practice?

 - Do you know if there are specialized systems that cater to your specialty?

 - Do you know how long the process takes to onboard a new system?

 - Do you know which billing companies to contact or how much they charge?

 The ins and outs of starting a new practice are quite extensive.
 One of the biggest hurdles is getting credentialed as each payor has their own idiosyncrasies that can make enrollment a time consuming and costly process.
 I would suggest consulting with a professional to avoid lost time and lost revenue.

 When speaking with a credentialing company be sure to ask for references.
 Also, ensure your contract with the company is thorough and provides a remedy if work is not completed timely or the work does not meet expectations.
 In addition, be sure you have realistic expectations regarding timelines as the credentialing and contracting processes can take 3-6 months.

 Time is money and in the credentialing world every day counts!

-Cynthia Young is the CEO of STAT MedCare Solutions, which is a national billing, credentialing and practice management consultant.
+Cynthia Young is the CEO of STAT MedCare, LLC, which is a national billing, credentialing and practice management consultant.
 STAT is a U.S.-based, national provider of credentialing, payor enrollment, rate negotiation, and other credentialing related services.